Quasi-crystal

 prim_cell.trim()

 where we loop over orbital positions to collect the indices of unnecessary orbitals, then call the remove_orbitals and trim functions.
-Before merging the fixed and twisted layers, we need to reset the lattice vectors and origin of twisted layer to that of fixed layer by calling the reset_lattice function:
+Before merging the fixed and twisted layers, we need to reset the lattice vectors and origin of twisted layer to that of fixed layer by calling the reset_lattice function.
+Then we can merge them safely by calling the merge_prim_cell() function.
+Finally, we extend the hoppings and visualize the quasi-crystal, where the extend_hop function is defined in Build hetero-structure.
+The output is shown in following figure:

 ../../_images/quasi_crystal1.png

-Plot of the quasicrystal formed from the incommensurate \(30^\circ\) twisted bilayer graphene with a radius of 3 nm.
+Plot of the quasi-crystal formed from the incommensurate \(30^\circ\) twisted bi-layer graphene with a radius of 3 nm.